Shaurya-Sarma/storify_gui/README.md

 2. I utilized the Gemini API to feed a user prompt into a series of very specific custom-made prompts that generate a suitable story.
 Afterward, I used Gemini to create various multiple-choice comprehension questions.
 There is a short quiz section where after getting all the questions correct, it shows you a carousel of images that represent the story you just read.
 The front end is handled by React/Typescript and API calls are made using Python in the back end, specifically FastAPI.
 I also used the Stable Diffusion XL Model from HuggingFace to actually generate the images.
 It is mostly responsive web design and I included some basic animations with buttons and styling.

-3. ~4-5 hours of programming time.

-4. Included below is a video of the entire project/process.
+3. Included below is a video of the entire project/process.
 I was having a hard time figuring out how to deploy it live because the Stable Diffusion API utilizes my graphics card and I couldn't figure out how to utilize the graphics card of the machine running the program (aside from my own).

 https://github.com/user-attachments/assets/222652f4-d3a4-40c8-8b06-b29d29d3d74e